coherence-community/coherence-demo/README.md

 $ helm delete coherence-operator cluster-1 cluster-2 --purge
 ```

-Before starting another sample, ensure that all the pods are gone from previous sample.
+Before starting another sample, ensure that all the pods are removed from the previous sample.

-If you wish to remove the `coherence-operator`, then include it in the `helm delete` command above.
+If you want to remove the `coherence-operator`, then include it in the `helm delete` command.

 ## References

-For more information on Oracle Coherence, please see the following links:
+For more information about Oracle Coherence, see the following links:

 * Download Coherence - [http://www.oracle.com/technetwork/middleware/coherence/downloads/index.html](http://www.oracle.com/technetwork/middleware/coherence/downloads/index.html)
 * Coherence Documentation - [https://docs.oracle.com/middleware/12213/coherence/docs.htm](https://docs.oracle.com/middleware/12213/coherence/docs.htm)